Hamilton College, Asian Studies Program

 Asia and the Environment

 |Location:||New York, United States|

 Hamilton (www.hamilton.edu) is a residential liberal arts college located in upstate New York.
 Applicants with dual-career considerations can find other Hamilton and nearby academic job listings at www.upstatenyherc.org, as well as additional information at http://bit.ly/1tAtCaB (Opportunities for Spouses or Partners).
-Hamilton College is an Affirmative Action, Equal Opportunity employer and encourages diversity in all areas of the campus community.
+Hamilton College is an affirmative action, equal opportunity employer and is committed to diversity in all areas of the campus community.
 Hamilton provides domestic partner benefits.
 Candidates from underrepresented groups in higher education are especially encouraged to apply.